guyhill/birthday2026/README.md

 # Happy obfuscated birthday!
-This code calculates my age on my 2026 birthday in a way that is hopefully not very obvious.
+This code calculates my age on my 2026 birthday in a way that is hopefully not entirely obvious.
 You can obtain and run the code by typing the following in a console window:

 ```
 git clone https://github.com/guyhill/birthday2026.git